Hosted by the Friends of Washington Crossing Park

 Frequently asked questions

-Q: What makes Washington Crossing Spring Brewfest different from other beer events?
+Q: What makes Washington Crossing Brewfest different from other beer festivals?

 A: Most brewfests offer expensive VIP tickets that allow you to sample unique or special beers.
-In contrast, our brewfests tap these beers throughout the day for everyone, at no extra charge.
+In contrast, our brewfests tap beer and malt beverages throughout the day for everyone, at no extra charge.
 Here are some other reasons our brewfest is unique:

 • More than 100 beers from dozens of breweries